fg24davies/portfolio/week_2.md

 - AIM: To learn about mocking and consolidate learning on doubling
 - PLAN: Use the Mocking skills workshop and then the mocking practical given in the resources.
-- EVIDENCE: Instead, the afternoon challenge [Oystercard](https://github.com/fg24davies/oyster_card_challenge) focussed on using mocking and stubs
+- EVIDENCE: Changed plan during the day due to workshop but instead, the afternoon challenge [Oystercard](https://github.com/fg24davies/oyster_card_challenge) focussed on using mocking and stubs

 Wednesday 10/03/2021